 Sharing is Caring

-Today a special event was happening at the Hague, Netherlands.
-The International Court of Justice released a judgement determining the maritime boundary between Kenya and Somalia.
+Today the ICJ Judgement was released at the Hague, Netherlands made an important judgement.
+The ICJ released a judgement determining the maritime boundary between Kenya and Somalia.

 The judges released a 5,000 word judgement titled Maritime Delimitation in the Indian Ocean (Somalia v.
 Kenya) case judgement.

-The judgement is final without appeal and binding for the parties involved.
+The ICJ judgement is final without appeal and binding for the parties involved.

 Finds that there is no agreed maritime boundary between the Federal Republic of Somalia and the Republic of Kenya that follows the parallel of latitude described in paragraph 35 [of the Judgment];